 Please send the answers to the below questions to the CO via the messaging centre within seven (7) days of logging.
 Failure to send answers will result in the log being deleted.

-Published Coordinates – will bring you to the very end of the harbour wall.
+WP00 – will bring you to the very end of the promenade and as close to the harbour wall as transet will allow.
 Please complete the following tasks:

 - What is your elevation according to your GPS at this point?